kyma-project/rafter/docs/katacoda-tutorials/basic/step2.md

    `kubectl get assets webpage -o jsonpath='{.status.phase}'`{{execute}}

-5. Export the name of the Bucket available in the Bucket status as an environment variable.
-The name of the Bucket in storage is not exactly the same as the name of a specific Bucket CR:
+5. Export the name of the remote Bucket in storage as an environment variable.
+This name is available in the Bucket status and is not exactly the same as the name of a specific Bucket CR:

    `export BUCKET_NAME=$(kubectl get bucket pages -o jsonpath='{.status.remoteName}')`{{execute}}